Kodak Aerochrome — a Colour IR Film Guide & Review

 One famous example of its usage was Jimi Hendrix’ album cover for “Are You Experienced?” where his band was portrayed on a fish-eye lens with Aerochrome.
 Frank Zappa did one too, and so have many others.

 Eventually, the film trickled into many graphics departments and photographers’ pockets, seeking an out-worldly effect.
-However, its popularity was doomed to fade as its limited application and its (often gimmicky) results soon fell out of popular favour.
+However, its popularity was doomed to fade as its limited application, and its (often gimmicky) results soon fell out of popular favour.
 Professional and military tools had long switched to digital equipment, and by the late ‘00s, there was no reason for Kodak to make any more of this film.

 Kodak Aerochrome resolution and dynamic range.

 Aerochrome grain is chunky.
 One of the datasheets for the film (revised by Kodak sometime in November 2005) lists fine grain as one of the film’s properties; though it may have been the case at some point, it doesn’t appear as such in most photos I’ve seen and taken.
-This may be due to cross-processing that this film must undergo or due to its age.
+This may be due to the cross-processing that this film must undergo or due to its age.

 Aerochrome’s severely limited dynamic range is its most challenging attribute.
 Aerochrome does not tolerate exposure mistakes and may not look good in high-contrast light, such as noon sunlight.
 This makes exposure and scene selection particularly challenging as sunlight is the best source of IR radiation needed to activate the characteristic Aerochrome red.